 You May Qualify for Legal Assistance

 If you’re wondering whether there’s another way to get your claim review sped up, you’re not alone.
 You can talk to a disability attorney for free and get answers that only apply to you.
-This free, private consultation is the best way to ensure you get the most benefits you’re owed faster.
-The lawyers in our network only work on contingency and keep your information confidential.
-That means if they can’t get you benefits, you pay $0 for legal assistance.
-People who have lawyers file their disability claims are almost 3x more likely to get benefits.
-Those who apply without legal assistance typically wait 2+ years for their first disability payment.
+This free, private phone call is the best way to ensure you get the maximum benefits you’re owed.
+If the lawyers in our network can’t get you benefits, then you pay $0 for legal assistance.
+People who have lawyers file their claims are almost 3x more likely to get benefits.
+Those who apply without expert help usually wait 2+ years for their first SSD payment.